robopzet/doc/git.md

 ### [git push](https://git-scm.com/docs/git-push)
 Send changes from the local repo to the remote repo.

 Tags are not included by default.
 To push a single tag use `git push origin <tagname>`.
 To push all tags that are not present in the remote repo use `git push origin --tags`.

 * `-u origin <branch>` add branch `<branch>` that exists locally but not remote, to the remote repo, like GitHub.

 ### [git remote](https://git-scm.com/docs/git-remote) \<command>
-From git manual:Manage the set of repositories ("remotes") whose branches you track.
+From git manual: _Manage the set of repositories ("remotes") whose branches you track._

-**TODO: check what command actually does, after `git remote prune` local branch sort-pkg-nms in m6 still existed, had to `git branch -d sort-pkg-nms` to delete it**

-* `prune <name> [--dry-run]` delete references local branches that no longer exist on the remote repo `<name>` Normally, the `<name>` **origin** refers to the repo on GitHub. `--dry-run` lists what would be deleted, without actually deleting the local braches.
+* `prune <name> [--dry-run]` delete references to local branches that no longer exist on the remote repo `<name>` Normally, the `<name>` **origin** refers to the repo on GitHub. `--dry-run` lists what would be deleted, without doing it.
+Branches itself are not deleted.

 ### [git restore](https://git-scm.com/docs/git-restore) \<file>